 Each registered group or individual are given a specific Field Plan and accompanying Survey Kit.
-This Plan takes your needs into account, available time and capabilities as you specify on Registration.
+This Plan takes your needs and capabilities into account, as you specify on Registration.
 It also reflects the needs of the Project by allocating the sites that are most in need of surveys, while ensuring you have a good look around the island and visit plenty of special places.
-The Kit

-contains a map, details of the survey sites and other relevant information you
+The Wings on King Survey Kit contains a map, details of the survey sites and other

 You’re insured: The BirdLife Australia insurance policy requires that you